prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/MCQ/README.md

-# Package/Script Name: Stone,paper,pencil,rubber and scissor
+# Package/Script Name: MCQ

 ## Short description of package/script

-- For playing the game of stone,paper,pencil,rubber and scissor either for one player or two players.
+- For playing the game of MCQ one player is required11.
 - In case of one player the opponent is your PC

 ## Setup instructions